MGASALUCAS/ai-community-frontend/README.md

 - [Documentation](#documentation)

 ## Introduction
-Welcome to the QuantumX Tanzania AI Community Project!
-This project is built using Remix, a full stack web framework.
+Welcome to the Tanzania AI Community Project!
+This project is built using Remix, a full stack web framework as a stack for the frontend.

 ## Project Structure
 The project is organized as follows: